coallaoh/Principles/principles/phd/README.md

 The research community greatly benefits from such leadership.
 These exceptional individuals possess the ability to identify and address unsolved problems.
 To achieve this, they must be willing to defy prevailing trends, challenge conventional wisdom, and venture into unexplored territory.

-Minimum: Proficiently present, communicate, and disseminate their own research contributions.
+**Minimum**: Proficiently present, communicate, and disseminate their own research contributions.

-Ideal: Pave the way for a new research field, spearhead a paradigm shift in thinking, and attract fellow researchers to engage with the problems they are tackling.
+**Ideal**: Pave the way for a new research field, spearhead a paradigm shift in thinking, and attract fellow researchers to engage with the problems they are tackling.